Vincit/multi-user-test-runner/README.md

 ## Definitions in Assertions

-The user definitions `role`, `user`, `TestUsers.CREATOR` and `TestUsers.ANONYMOUS` must be same in the assertion and in the `@TestUsers` annotation.
-For example if the `@TestUsers` has `user:admin` and that user has `ROLE_ADMIN` role it can be only asserted with `user:admin` and not `role:ROLE_ADMIN`.
-Also creator users can only be asserted with `TestUsers.CREATOR` definition and not with user or role.
-Users specified with special definitions `TestUsers.CREATOR` and `TestUsers.ANONYMOUS` can only be asserted with the exact same special definitions.
+The user definitions `role`, `user`, `RunWithUsers.PRODUCER` and `RunWithUsers.ANONYMOUS` must be same in the assertion and in the
+`@RunWithUsers` annotation.
+For example if the `@RunWithUsers` has `user:admin` and that user has `ROLE_ADMIN` role it can be only asserted with `user:admin` and not `role:ROLE_ADMIN`.
+Also producer users can only be asserted with `RunWithUsers.PRODUCER` definition and not with user or role.
+Users specified with special definitions `RunWithUsers.PRODUCER` and `RunWithUsers.ANONYMOUS` can only be asserted with the exact same special definitions.

-`TestUsers.NEW_USER` is an exception to above.
+`RunWithUsers.WITH_PRODUCER_ROLE` is an exception to above.
 It can't be used in the assertions.
-Instead the corresponding creator user definition has to be used.
-For example if creator is `role:ROLE_ADMIN` and user is `TestUsers.NEW_USER` the correct way to reference the user in an assertion is `role:ROLE_ADMIN`.
+Instead the corresponding producer user definition has to be used.
+For example if producer is `role:ROLE_ADMIN` and consumer is `RunWithUsers.WITH_PRODUCER_ROLE` the correct way to reference the consumer in an assertion is `role:ROLE_ADMIN`.

 ## Simple Authorization Assertion